-If you’ve ever wondered how to make vegan pesto, it isn’t difficult, it just depends on finding a supply of fresh basil and pine kernels.
+If you’ve ever wondered how to make vegan pesto, it isn’t difficult, it just depends on finding a supply of fresh basil and pine kernels, but if you can’t get your hands on some pine kernels, don’t worry, we’ve got a fix for that too.

-You can also make vegan pesto using cashew nuts, which makes a sweeter sauce, or you can use a mix of pine nuts and cashews, which is what I’ve done for this recipe.
+You can make vegan pesto using cashew nuts instead of the pine kernels, which makes a sweeter sauce, or you can use a mix of pine nuts and cashews, which is what I’ve done for this recipe.

 Table of Contents

-Put a handful of fresh basil leaves, a measure of pine nuts and a measure of raw unsalted cashew nuts into the food processor.
-Add 1 clove of garlic, a pinch of salt, some olive oil and freshly ground black pepper.
+Put a couple of handfuls of fresh basil leaves, a measure of pine nuts and a measure of raw unsalted cashew nuts into the food processor.
+Add 1/2 clove of garlic, a pinch of salt, some olive oil and freshly ground black pepper.

 In order to make the concentrated pesto, I used olive oil and then I added the juice of half a lemon and a dash of soy sauce.